gradar has job grading factors specifically designed for each career path. The factors are based on modern work science and organization theory.

 The Grade is a result of the project's dimensions: Timeframe, budget, leadership span, complexity, ...

 Find here our definition of the three career paths, our factors are shown below:

 The position contributes mainly through the application and development of specific skills.
-Professionals contribute typically individually or as members of an organisational unit.
+Professionals contribute typically individually or as members of an organizational unit.
 The responsibility may extend from the execution of individual tasks of an unskilled worker to the technical management of a discipline as an expert.
 Disciplinary leadership does not belong to the core tasks.

-The position has its emphasis on disciplinary management of employees and organisational units and budget responsibility.
+The position has its emphasis on disciplinary management of employees and organizational units and budget responsibility.
 The result is achieved indirectly through leadership, promotion, support and motivation as well as functional use of the resources available to achieve these goals.

 The core objective of the position consists of project management.
 Coordination, planning and distribution of personnel, resources, budgets, etc. in the context of time-limited one-time projects (product or service).

 |Job Evaluation / Job Grading Factors||Definition||Individual Contribution||Management||Project Management|